null

 Can you buy a new soundproof exterior window for a home?

-No, no commercially made residential windows hit the level we would call "soundproof".
+As we mentioned before, commercially made residential windows won't hit the level we would call "soundproof".
 But some windows are much better than others!
 If you want to buy a soundproof exterior window, the primary thing you’re looking for is the STC rating.
 A higher number is better.
 Most window manufacturers produce various types of windows rated between about a STC 26 and STC 36, although some windows can be lower!
 An STC 26 window will block 50% of the noise of an STC 36 window.
 Use the STC rating!

 Factors that affect the STC rating include thicker glass, multiple panes with a large air gap, and being well-sealed when closed.
 Laminated glass is a good upgrade as it will block more sound than tempered glass of the same thickness (about 20% quieter).
 Damping of laminated glass is reduced by cold weather, so in double glass construction, keep the laminated pane on the interior side of the window to maximize performance.
 With multiple panes, the more spacing the better.
 Every time you double the air gap, you’ll gain 2-3 STC points.